 Unlike other more common fruits, Diospyros virginiana can grow across ecological zones and habitats, from sandy soils to heavy clay to rocky hillsides.
 It’s relatively free of pests and diseases, low maintenance, and able to produce bountiful crops without the use of artificial fertilizers, pesticides, herbicides, and fungicides.
 When one considers the time, energy, and toxins put into a conventional peach orchard, there simply is no comparison.

-One thing to keep in mind when planting American Persimmons is that they are dioecious, meaning trees have either male or female flowers (though occasionally trees will produce both types of flowers or flowers with both male and female parts).
-In order to produce fruit, you need to plant both male and female trees.
-Thankfully, grafted cultivar persimmon trees are female, taking away a layer of confusion when purchasing a tree at a nursery.
+American persimmons are dioecious, meaning trees have either male or female flowers (though occasionally trees will produce both types of flowers or flowers with both male and female parts).
+Both male and female trees must be present for fruit production.
+Grafted cultivar persimmon trees are female, simplifying this problem for those purchasing from a nursery.
 For production orchards, it is recommended to plant one male tree for every 12 female trees.
-If space is limited, planting only female grafted cultivars will often produce fruit without male pollination, creating smaller seedless fruit.
+If space is limited, planting only female grafted cultivars will sometimes produce fruit without male pollination, creating smaller seedless fruit.
+This is less common with American types than Asian types and, in any case, fruit set is always improved by the presence of a pollenizer.